spgarbet/sleev/README.md

   <img src="hex.png" width="200">
     <h1>SLEEV: Semiparametric Likelihood Estimation with Errors in Variables</h1>
     </p>

+License: file LICENSE_sleev.txt

 The complete R package `logreg2ph` and code for the simulation settings included in [this paper](https://doi.org/10.1111/biom.13512).

 Part of the R package `TwoPhaseReg` as described in [this paper](https://doi.org/10.1002/sim.8876).

 Below is a simple example for running a linear regression with `sleev`.
-The complete vignette detailing all uses of example in `sleev` can be found in folder `vignette`.
+The complete vignette detailing all uses of example in `sleev` can be found in as a [PDF](inst/doc/sleev_vignette.pdf).

 ### Install
 To install the package for GitHub, run the following in your `R` console: